Lottery System 2/31: A Probability Study

 • Five of the average performing numbers soared to the top.

-• Therefore, whether the numbers were performing well or not or just average, they can be top winning numbers as well in the succeeding period.
-While others would remain in their current standing; the rest tends to slow down.
+• Therefore, whether the numbers were performing well or not or just neutral, they can be top winning numbers as well in the succeeding period.
+While others would remain in their current standing; the rest tends to go down.

 The Next Questions Are...